jameswniu/multi-intent-ai-chatbot/README.md

-# AI Support Chatbot — Enterprise Design and Implementation
+# Multi-Intent AI Chatbot Assistant

 ### Overview
 This project shows how to design and build an AI-powered support chatbot that helps customer service teams answer product and contract questions quickly and accurately.